kwhitley/kwhitley/README.md

 I'm an open-source developer, cloud architect, and system designer.
 Since the beginning of my career in 2006, I've been dancing between leadership and IC (individual contributor) roles, generally focused on organizational tooling and process improvement for the entire company, rather than individual products.

 I design and build products from end-to-end, with a focus on global-availability, scaling without effort, and simplicity of design.
 My open source JS libraries net around 3.5 million downloads per year, with a focus on making code more human-readable.
 I’m passionate about improving development velocity and time of [idea] execution.
 The faster we fail, the faster we have a chance at winning.

+CURRENT SITUATION:
+I alternate between leveraging my talents for [other] companies and working on my own (free/public) products that allow me to better explore emerging tech by shouldering risk that traditional employers may not be comfortable with.
+I then take these learnings to give the next employer a revolutionary leap forward, minus the R&D risk.

+At present, I'm coming out of a rapid-fire deep-dive into fully-serverless architecture, and am wholly convinced that we're about to see a radical shift in backend design over the next 5-10 years.
+I believe many devs are swimming in the wrong direction, creating overly-complex systems that require humans to scale it (e.g. DevOps teams, or themselves), rather than designing systems that scale effortlessly with demand.
+I target the radical *simplification* of systems, because those are easier to write, easier to test, easier to maintain, and tend to cost a *lot* less.
+Sound interesting?
+Let's chat!

 ### CONTACT
 [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?style=for-the-badge&logo=Twitter&logoColor=white)](https://twitter.com/kevinrwhitley)